 - Improve Your Score: $2,000

-Your child practices for the SAT with Official SAT Practice for at least 12 hours, takes the SAT, and gets a total score that’s 100 points higher than their previous PSAT/NMSQT or SAT score.
+Your child practices for the SAT with Official SAT Practice for at least 6 hours, takes the SAT, and improves their score by 100+ points—either from their PSAT 10 to SAT, PSAT/NMSQT to SAT, or SAT to SAT.

 - Strengthen Your College List: $500